 - Elliptic curve digital signature functions.

-A hashing algorithm creates a short ‘fingerprint number’ which can represent an arbitrary large amount of information.
+A hashing algorithm creates a short ‘fingerprint number’ which can represent an arbitrarily large amount of information.

-- Use a ‘hash’ function to product an output
+- Use a ‘hash’ function to produce an output

 - Examples are SHA256, MD5, Bcrypt, RIPEMD

 - A hash takes an input of any size (e.g. from one word to the entire works of Shakespeare)

 - Produces an output of a fixed size (referred to as a digest)

 - Computational efficiency: for a given input the output should be easy to compute

 - Deterministic: for a given input, must always give the same output